Komi-Yazva language: Studies

+Geographical distribution

 In the early 1960s, about 2,000 speakers lived compactly on the territory of Krasnovishersky District of Perm Krai (Antipinskaya, Parshakovskaya, Bychinskaya and Verkh-Yazvinskaya village administrations).
 In total, there were about 3,000 language-speakers.

-Status

-The presence of special vowel sounds, specific phonetics and accent system allowed first Finnish linguist Arvid Genetz, who studied the people in 1889, and then the Finno-Ugric philologist Vasily Lytkin, who visited the Komi-Yazvinians three times between 1949 and 1953, to identify the Komi-Yazvinians as a separate dialect.
-Some researchers consider it to be a dialect of the Permian Komi language.

 Alphabet

 The first Komi-Yazva primer was printed in 2003.
 Its author was the teacher of the Parshavskaya school A. L. Parshakova.
 This book also became the first one ever printed in Komi-Yazva language.